Parents struggle as schools reopen amid coronavirus surge

 Schools in Hawaii were supposed to reopen Tuesday, but the teachers union led a move to delay that until Aug 17.

-Most schools in the state are planning a hybrid approach, with students alternating between attending in-person classes and online instruction.
-Some schools will have full in-person instruction for younger grade levels, but only a handful of schools will offer a full-time, in-person return.
+Most schools in the state are planning a hybrid approach, with students alternating between in-person classes and online instruction.
+Some schools will have full in-person instruction for lower grade levels, but only a few schools will offer a full-time, in-person return.

 Dunn said she hopes her daughter will be able to attend in-person classes at her school after Labor Day.
-But even if she does, that will not ease her mother’s mind completely.
+But even if she does, that will not ease Dunn’s mind completely.